-One of the more popular franchising options these days in the servicing industry is mobile detailing.
-Mobile detail unit owners are those people who manage car detailing, washes, waxes and buffs automobiles and small trucks from mobile units.
-Business owners of mobile detailing units start out by purchasing vans and supplies, equipment such as mini carpet shampooers, buff polishers, wax and window cleaners and wet-dry vacuum cleaners.
+Mobile detailing owners start out by purchasing vans and supplies, equipment such as mini carpet shampooers, buff polishers, wax and window cleaners and wet-dry vacuum cleaners.
 Others resort to buying franchises and income may vary depending on the location and the hours of operations.

 As of 2013, the average annual income for mobile detail unit owners is at $50,000, as per Simply Hired.
 There is no special educational requirement needed to run a business, however, the upper hand is on owners with several years of experience in car detailing.
 Mobile detail unit owners can have certifications as car washers where it is available.

-In an Enterpreneur article in 2013, it was reported that mobile detailing units can be acquired for as low as $2,000.
+In an Entrepreneur article in 2013, it was reported that mobile detailing units can be acquired for as low as $2,000.

 Is mobile detailing profitable?
-Yes, if these data are to be believed.
+Yes, according to the data above .
 Here are some points you need to know to find out if it best suits you and if you can work wonders with it and make it profitable.

 In ensuring that your mobile detailing business would be profitable, you need to have a baseline of your daily operating expenses.
-It is a labor-intensive service so you must be aware of the hourly cost of operations.
-This is where you will base your detailing job prices, especially, when it comes to over-sized vehicles.
+It is a labor-intensive service, so you must be aware of the hourly cost of operations.
+Make sure you set the right price for your detailing jobs especially, when it comes to over-sized vehicles.

 Having an idea on your hourly or daily break-even point will help you determine the profit margin for each job.
 Lay out an effective cost-profit model that would indicate whether you are making or losing money.